-- Adequate firefighting equipment must be available on site and in good working order (including at least one type ABC (all purpose) 2.5 kg fire extinguisher and 3 fire beaters per working area).
-The persons on site must be trained in the use of such equipment. - The operator must provide a list of all authorities involved in firefighting in the region.
-This list must include emergency contact numbers and must be visible at the site office.
+- Adequate firefighting equipment must be available on site and in good working order (including at least one type ABC (all purpose) 9 kg fire extinguisher and 3 fire beaters per working area).
+The persons on site must be trained in the use of such equipment. - The main contractor must provide a list of all authorities involved in firefighting in the region.
+This list must include emergency contact numbers and must be visible at the site office. - The contractors must establish an emergency procedure (with contact numbers) to the satisfaction of ECO.